akeley98/MediocrePy/README.md

 As an aspiring MediocreInput or MediocreFunctor implementor, you will write a factory function that will return 5 or 4 things to the user through a MediocreInput or MediocreFunctor structure:

-A loop function that will poll for and execute commands given by the mediocre library.
+A loop function that will poll for and execute commands (load or combine data) given by the mediocre library.
 It should return nonzero if it encounters an error and zero if it is successful.
 I'll explain the structure and requirements on this function later.
+For now just know that this is where most of the behavior for your new input or combine algorithm will be implemented.

 A void pointer to "user data", which holds data you need to do your job.
+This could be, for example, a structure of arguments that customize the behavior of your algorithm (e.g., for the library's sigma-clipped algorithms, user_data stores sigma bounds and maximum iterations).
 This pointer will be passed to and should be cast to the actual type of the user data in the functions that you implement.

 A destructor function that frees resources held by the user data.
 This is what gets called by `mediocre_input_destroy` and `mediocre_functor_destroy`.
 The prototype matches the prototype of `free`, so `free` can be used as the destructor if the only resource held by the user data is the memory it occupies.